etermax/coding-style/swift-code-guidelines.md

 # Coding style guidelines for Swift
-The main purpose of these guidelines is to improve code quality and readability, and to reduce the time we spend in code review by creating standard rules about code style.
+The main purpose of these guidelines is to improve code quality and readability, and to reduce the time we spend in code review by creating standard rules about coding style.

  Because these Coding style guidelines follow [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/ "Swift API Design Guidelines"), Etermax developers should read those Official Guidelines first in order to understand the specifics goals of Swift as a programming language.
-In addition to the more detailed remarks in those official rules, these Coding Style Guidelines make complimentary remarks and specific requirements that guide our work as developers.
+In addition to the more detailed remarks on those official rules, these Coding Style Guidelines make complimentary remarks and specific requirements that guide our work as developers.

 # Table of contents